bahmutov/cypress-examples/docs/utilities/index.md

 ## [Cypress.Promise](https://on.cypress.io/promise)

-To instantiate a new bluebird promise, use Cypress.Promise.
+To instantiate a new [Bluebird](https://github.com/petkaantonov/bluebird) promise, use `Cypress.Promise`.

 <!-- fiddle promise -->